$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: CONCLUSION

-In this Letter, we present a new method for the studies of photonuclear reactions using laser-driven $\gamma$-ray, which has an ultra-brightness of 10$^{22\thicksim23}$ s$^{-1}$ (10$^{8\thicksim9}$ per shoot) and an ultra-short duration of tens fs.
-This new method offered a unique way of gaining insight into photonuclear reaction cross sections, especially for those reactions with short half-life times which barely had experimental data.
-The $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$7) reactions were measured and compared with previous experimental works and TALYS 1.9 calculations, which proved this new method to be accurate.
-The $^{197}$Au($\gamma,\,7n$)$^{190}$Au reaction flux-weighted average cross sections were first measured in this work.
-The results can be used as monitors in similar experiments.
+In summary, we present a new method for the studies of photonuclear reactions using a laser-driven $\gamma$-ray source, which has an ultra-brightness of 10$^{19}$ s$^{-1}$ (10$^{8}$ per shoot) and an ultra-short duration time of less than 10 ps.
+The $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$9) reactions were measured and compared with previous experimental works and TALYS 1.9 calculations, which proved this new method to be accurate.
+The $^{197}$Au($\gamma,\,xn$;\,x\,=\,7$\thicksim$9) reaction FACSs were first measured in this work and provided more experiment data for related research.
+The results can be also used as monitors in similar experiments with high $\gamma$-ray energies.

+The nuclear structure and nuclear reaction mechanisms of $^{197}$Au were well restrained due to abundant previous experiment works, but for most nuclei, more experimental data are still needed.
+This new method offered an effective way to study photonuclear reaction cross sections from single nucleon knock-out reactions to photon induced evaporation process, even for making pions.
+The ultra-short duration times of laser-driven $\gamma$-rays can build up extreme product rates higher than 10$^{15}$ s$^{-1}$ for short-lived nuclear isomers, which barely had experimental data.
+Those short-lived nuclear isomers have proved to be of great interest in both fundamental physics studies and have great application prospects such as nuclear laser \cite{tka11} or nuclear clock \cite{cam12,sei19}.
+This work offered a unique way of gaining insight into related experimental research.